Superbition/Celestte-Docs/docs/using_polyel/validation.md

 ---

 The field being validated must be of a boolean type: `true, false, 'true', 'false', 0, 1, '0', '1'`.

+#### Confirmed
+---

+The field being validated must have a field which confirms the fields value, this confirmation field must be called `{field}_confirmed` and must match with the field under validation.
+This is useful for password confirmations.

+#### Match
+---

+`Match:field`

+Validate that two field’s values match and are of the same type.

 #### DateFormat
 ---